Humphrey Ker

 David Humphrey Rivers Ker (/kɑːr/; born 11 October 1982) is a British actor, comedian, writer and football executive, who is a member of the sketch comedy troupe The Penny Dreadfuls.
 Outside of The Penny Dreadfuls, he has done work as a solo artist, appearing regularly on the comedy television series Fast and Loose and Live at the Electric, as well as on numerous BBC Radio 4 shows.
 He has also served as executive director of Wrexham A.F.C. since his friends, fellow actors Rob McElhenney and Ryan Reynolds, bought the club.

 Early life and education

 Ker was born to David Peter James Ker, a fine art dealer, and Alexandra Mary, daughter of Vice-Admiral Sir Dymock Watson.
 He is also a descendant on his father's side of the politician Henry Howard, 18th Earl of Suffolk.

 Ker is 6 ft 7 in tall.
-He was educated at Ludgrove School and Eton College, alongside classmate William, future Prince of Wales.
+He was educated at Ludgrove School and Eton College, alongside classmate William, current Prince of Wales.
 According to Ker, he and William "literally shared a bedroom from [age] 7 until 10".
 He later studied history at the University of Edinburgh, and performed in Edinburgh University Theatre Company pantomime productions.
 Ker performed with fellow students David Reed and Thom Tuck as a member of this comedy troupe.